Integrating Image Data with OpenAI API

 No change other than grabbing these two tags.
 And then outputting to the three tags that we have grabbed the data coming back from the AI.
 So this is assuming that we have the server working.

-Step two, in the user server file, import additional dependencies.
-So step two, you know, writ large is make the whole server work.
-But breaking it down, we're starting by, we will need additional dependencies.
+Step Two: In the user server file, import additional dependencies.
+So Step Two, writ large, is make the whole server work.
+But breaking it down, we're starting by—we will need additional dependencies.

-Base64, that's new to us.
+Base64—that's new to us.
 That is for encoding image data into a string of alphanumeric characters for transmission across a network.
-In other words, it takes an entire image and turns it into a bunch of letters and numbers, slashes, and plus signs.
+In other words, it takes an entire image and turns it into many letters and numbers, slashes, and plus signs.

 You know what?
 Here, let's just do it one more time with the comments.
 We've got our app name.
 We've got our home route, although it needs to be 03 now.

-Lesson 14, step 3.
+Lesson 14, Step 3.
 In the try block, after declaring the image path variable, open the image.
-We use that with open before to open up to load the FAQ if you're calling the AI chat assistant.
-The second argument, besides the path that we're opening, this last time with the chat assistant was RB for read.
+We used that with open before to load the FAQ, if you’re recalling the AI Chat Assistant.
+The second argument, besides the path that we're opening—this last time with the Chat Assistant—was "rb" for read.

 Okay.
 And then we have to encode it as Base64.
 I've got info about Base64 encoding in here.

 You can read more about it.
-On the Base64 object next, inside this with, we're going to call the B64 encode method, which we're going to pass the foodimg variable with the read method called on that, which is going to return the image.
-It's going to read or load the image, reads the entire image file as binary data.
+On the Base64 object next, inside this with, we're going to call the `b64encode` method, which we're going to pass the `foodimg` variable with the `read` method called on it, which is going to return the image.
+It’s going to read or load the image—reads the entire image file as binary data.

-And it's going to encode it as in B64 format, which is this big alphanumeric representation or string.
-And we'll save the result as Base64 img.
-So, we're going to say in here, Base64 img is what we'll call the result.
+And it's going to encode it as in Base64 format, which is this big alphanumeric representation or string.
+And we'll save the result as `base64_img`.
+We're going to say in here: `base64_img = base64.b64encode(foodimg.read())`.

-We have to call the read method on the food image, which will actually load it.
+We have to call the `read()` method on the `foodimg`, which will actually load it.
 But what is Base64 encoding anyway?
-Base64 is a method of converting binary data, such as images, into a text-based string that only uses letters, numbers, plus signs and slashes.
+Base64 is a method of converting binary data such as images, into a text-based string that only uses letters, numbers, plus signs, and slashes.
 This is useful for embedding images in text-based formats like HTML, JSON, or databases without worrying about special characters causing issues.

-A Base64 encoded image is much larger than the original file, but can be safely transmitted as text.
-So, we've got this Base64 thing.
-This Base64 img, we need to do one more thing to it.
+A Base64-encoded image is much larger than the original file, but it can be safely transmitted as text.
+We've got this Base64 thing.
+This `base64_img`, we need to do one more thing to it.

-We have to chain the decode method, passing it utf-8 onto the Base64 encode method.
-So, it's chaining, right?
-One method is done, chain another one, and that will convert the Base64 into a human-readable string of gargantuan string of the numbers and letters and slashes and plus signs.
+We have to chain the `decode()` method, passing it `"utf-8"`, onto the Base64 encode method.
+So it's chaining, right?
+One method is done, chain another one, and that will convert the Base64 into a human-readable string—a gargantuan string of the numbers and letters and slashes and plus signs.
 We have to add that.

-Hopefully, when.
+Hopefully when.
 Because this is a core move.
-If you ever want to do, if you ever want to submit images to the OpenAI API for analysis, you must have that move in there.
+If you ever want to submit images to the OpenAI API for analysis, you must have that move in there.

-All right, the next step, we're going to write the text prompt now for sending the image to the OpenAI API.
-Write the text prompt for, write the text prompt to the OpenAI API.
-The text part of the OpenAI API prompt, because we need the image as well.
+All right, the next step—we're going to write the text prompt now for sending the image to the OpenAI API.
+Write the text prompt to the OpenAI API.
+The text part of the OpenAI API prompt—because we need the image as well.

 But we start with the text.
-All the APIs create method, which, as we recall, requires considerable drilling, right?
-It's got four Cs in a row, client.chat.completions.create.
-Takes all these arguments, the model, the response format, the messages list of dictionaries, right?
-So, and that will create method, will make the call, and it'll come back with an answer, hopefully, which will be stored as the response object.
-So, we're going to specify our trusty GPT-4 model, and we are also going to specify that we want JSON coming back.
+All the API's `create()` method, which, as we recall, requires considerable drilling, right?
+It's got four Cs in a row: `client.chat.completions.create`.
+Takes all these arguments—the model, the response format, the messages list of dictionaries, right?
+And that `create()` method will make the call, and it'll come back with an answer, hopefully, which will be stored as the `response` object.
+We're going to specify our trusty GPT-4 model, and we are also going to specify that we want JSON coming back.

-And then we will get into the messages list, which takes these dictionaries of role content.
-A little more complex this time than before with the AI chat assistant.
-So, we took out the return statement, and instead we're going to send prompt with image to OpenAI response and save response.
+And then we will get into the messages list, which takes these dictionaries of `role` and `content`.
+A little more complex this time than before with the AI Chat Assistant.
+So, we took out the return statement, and instead we're going to send the prompt with the image to OpenAI and save the response.

-That's going to be client.chat.completions. .create.
-And that's a big, that's, create is method, takes a bunch.
-Oh, we have to define our, yikes, let's go up.
-We got to go up.
+That’s going to be `client.chat.completions.create`.
+And that’s a big method—`create()`—takes a bunch.
+Oh, we have to define our—yikes—let's go up.
+We’ve got to go up.

-We have to, there's a bunch of stuff we have to do.
-We have to, we have to instantiate, instantiate an OpenAI client and pass it our API key.
-That's a huge step.
+We have to—there's many things we have to do.
+We have to instantiate an OpenAI client and pass it our API key.
+That’s a huge step.

-So, we got to do that.
+So, we’ve got to do that.
 All right.
-All that's step three.
+All that’s Step 3.

-This will become step four, step five, and so on.
+This will become Step 4, Step 5, and so on.
 A bunch of steps.
-We're going to just do this in one to back up a little bit.
+We’re going to just do this in one—to back up a little bit.

 Grab.
 No. Yeah.

-I'm going to just because let's just, I don't, I don't have the API key memorized, right?
+I’m going to—just because—let’s just—I don’t—I don’t have the API key memorized, right?
 I need to copy it anyway.
-So, that the API key as a variable.
+So, that’s the API key as a variable.
 Nope.

 That’s for sure.
 We need that.
 Not getting anywhere without the API key.

-That's fake key, obviously, you know, all that.
-Instantiate.
-OpenAI client.
+That’s a fake key, obviously—you know all that.
+Instantiate the OpenAI client.

 Passing it the API key.
 Just one little step.
 If you look at how much time it takes to fix one little step, you can appreciate how much time it took to do this little book.